MadManLabs/print_alert/README.md

 ### Webserver
 - Set the webroot of your webserver to the ```public``` folder
-- Grant permissions to the homify folder.
+- Grant permissions to the PrintAlert folder.
-  - If the application runs into an issue, try this command inside of the homify directory: ```chmod -R 777 storage```.
+  - If the application runs into an issue, try this command inside of the PrintAlert directory: ```chmod -R 777 storage```.

 ## FAQ / CONTACT / TROUBLESHOOT